Rooiels Community Site

 There are far fewer baboon-human incidents occurring in Rooi Els than in Pringle Bay, despite our baboon troop presently being double the size.
 So it seems to me that our way is working.

 It is not easy.
 Of course,we have frustrating and sometimes infuriating incidents, and for those of us who are trying to run people-based businesses, it can be challenging.
 But, we live in a uniquely beautiful place, in a Conservancy with a noble Vision, in a Biosphere Reserve.
-TOGETHER WE CAN MAKE IT WORK!

 Thank you to every Rooielser for making our village special.
 We have managed baboon-human interactions remarkably well for more than a decade now.
-As far as I know, we are the only village in the Western Cape
+As far as I know, we are the only village in the Western Cape that has achieved this.
+If we continue to work together, with perseverance, patience, humour and understanding, we will continue to make it work.

 Jenny